Salt Lake City: Geography

 Salt Lake City has an area of 110.4 mi2 and an average elevation of 4327 ft above sea level.
-The lowest point within the boundaries of the city is 4210 ft near the Jordan River and the Great Salt Lake, and the highest is Grandview Peak, at 9410 ft.
+The lowest point is 4210 ft near the Jordan River and the Great Salt Lake, and the highest is Grandview Peak, at 9410 ft.

 The city is in the northeast corner of the Salt Lake Valley surrounded by the Great Salt Lake to the northwest, the steep Wasatch Range to the east, and Oquirrh Mountains to the west.
 Its encircling mountains contain several narrow canyons, including City Creek, Emigration, Millcreek, and Parley's which border the eastern city limits.

 The burgeoning population of Salt Lake City and the surrounding metropolitan area, combined with its geographical situation, has led to air quality becoming a concern.
 The Great Basin is subject to strong temperature inversions during the winter, which trap pollutants and decrease the air quality.
 The Utah Division of Air Quality monitors air quality and issues alerts for voluntary and mandatory actions when pollution exceeds federal safety standards.
 Protests have been held at the Utah State Capitol and Democratic lawmakers have introduced legislation in the Utah State Legislature to make public transportation free during January and July, when air quality is usually at its worst.
 The population of the Salt Lake City metropolitan area is projected to double by 2040, putting further pressure on the region's air quality.

 The Great Salt Lake is separated from Salt Lake City by extensive marshlands and mudflats.
 The metabolic activities of bacteria in the lake result in a phenomenon known as "lake stink", a scent reminiscent of foul poultry eggs, two to three times per year for a few hours.
 The Jordan River flows through the city and is a drainage of Utah Lake that empties into the Great Salt Lake.

 The highest mountaintop visible from Salt Lake City is Twin Peaks, which reaches 11330 ft.
 Twin Peaks is southeast of Salt Lake City in the Wasatch Range.
 The second-highest mountain range is the Oquirrhs, reaching a maximum height of 10,620 feet (3,237 m) at Flat Top.
 The east–west-oriented Traverse Mountains to the south extend to 6,000' (1830m), nearly connecting the Wasatch and Oquirrh Mountains.
 The mountains near Salt Lake City are easily visible from the city and have sharp vertical relief caused by ancient earthquakes, with a maximum difference of 7,099 feet (2164 m) being achieved with the rise of Twin Peaks from the Salt Lake Valley floor.

 The Salt Lake Valley floor is the ancient lakebed of Lake Bonneville, which existed at the end of the last ice age.
 Several Lake Bonneville shorelines can be distinctly seen as terraces on the foothills or benches of nearby mountains.
 Ancient folds of Lake Bonneville shorelines also lie underneath Salt Lake City, amplifying the danger of earthquakes.